 Abuse is against the law.
-If you or someone you know is being hurt or abused by an adult then that adult is breaking the law.
+If you or someone you know is being hurt or abused by an adult or another child then that person is breaking the law.

-Adults who abuse children always tell them that they should not ask for help.
-They might say things like no-one will care, or no-one will believe the abuse is happening or that people know already and approve.
+People who commit abuse always tell the victim that they should not ask for help.
+They might say things like no-one will care, or no-one will believe the abuse is happening, that this is normal or that people know already and approve.

 Report the abuse.
 Ask for help.
 If you need to, keep reporting and asking for help until you get it.